Reze Explained: The Bomb Girl from Chainsaw Man — Complete Guide to Her Identity, Powers, and Tragic Story

 While this may partly be due to Makima’s overwhelming presence or interference from the Angel Devil, many readers have offered deeper interpretations:

-She didn’t want to risk hurting Denji and Cafe Master in the blast’s aftermath.
+• She didn’t want to risk hurting Denji and the café master in the blast’s aftermath.

 These interpretations highlight the human side of Reze, torn between duty and genuine emotion.